Psychology 352 - Motivation » 2019 » Exam 3

 Lazarus’ Theory of emotion is a cognitive-motivational-relational one.
 What does it mean to say that the theory is “relational?”
 Relational means that emotion arises from one’s relationship:

-B. with on-going motivational states
+A. with on-going motivational states

 C. to environmental threats and benefits

-D. with the significant people in one's life.
+D. with other people

 Question #51